Infrared signature of active massive black holes in nearby dwarf galaxies: Introduction

 The question of CMBH genericity is strongly related to the issues of formation, growth and galaxy co-evolution.
-Its relationship with the subject of galaxy formation can be understood by considering the current observational constraints on high-redshift quasars, which imply that CMBH were present at very early times and must have, therefore, either formed concurrently with their host galaxies or prior to them \citep[e.~g.,][]{fan01,mortlock11}.
-While these constraints clearly highlight the close connection between the formation of CMBH and their hosts, they also conversely imply that galaxies which do not host a CMBH will likely have undergone distinct formation process.
-Similarly, in order to understand the link between CMBH genericity and evolution, one need only consider the evidence of the significant effects that AGN have on their host's evolution \citep{silk98,king03,fabian12,silk13,ishibashi14} in order to realise that galaxies which do not host CMBH may have undergone a markedly different evolution from those that do.
+Its relationship with the subject of galaxy formation can be understood by considering the current observational constraints on high-redshift quasars \citep[e.g.][]{fan01,mortlock11,wu15,matsuoka16}, which imply that CMBH were present at very early times ($z > 7$) and therefore must have formed either concurrently with their host galaxies or prior to them.
+While these constraints clearly highlight the close connection between the formation of CMBH and their hosts, they also conversely imply that galaxies which do not host a CMBH will likely have undergone distinct formation processes.
+Similarly, in order to understand the link between CMBH genericity and evolution, one need only consider the evidence of the significant effects that active galactic nuclei (AGN) have on their hosts' evolutions \citep{silk98,king03,fabian12,silk13,ishibashi14} in order to realise that galaxies which do not host CMBH may have undergone a markedly different evolution from those that do.

-It is apparent from these simple observations that the question of CMBH genericity has important implications for the theory and modelling of galaxy and large scale structure evolution \citep[see, for instance,][for recent reviews]{benson10,silk13}.
-Indeed, the importance of modelling AGN feedback has been understood for some time \citep{springel05,dimatteo05,mcnamara07} and various approaches are now incorporated as standard in simulations of galaxy and structure evolution \citep{sijacki07,dimatteo08,khalatyan08,booth09,power11,degraf12,newton13}, see also \citet{wurster13} for a comparison of models.
-In general, it is expected that theories and models which assume that black holes are generic will differ significantly in their predictions from those that don't.
-For example, while most models and simulations at present include the effects of AGN feedback from massive galaxies, including the effects of AGN feedback from low-mass galaxies may account for the observed low baryon fraction in Milky Way type galaxies at the present epoch, e.~g., see \citet{peirani12}.
+It is apparent from these simple observations that the question of CMBH genericity has important implications for the theory and modelling of galaxy and large-scale structure evolution \citep[see e.g.][for recent reviews]{benson10,silk13}.
+Indeed, the importance of modelling AGN feedback has been understood for some time \citep{springel05,dimatteo05,mcnamara07} and various approaches are now incorporated as standard in simulations of galaxy and structure evolution \citep{sijacki07,dimatteo08,khalatyan08,booth09,power11,degraf12,newton13}.
+Feedback from AGN has also been shown to play a significant role up to the largest scales of structure \citet{haider2016} \citep[see also][for a comparison of models]{wurster13}.
+In general, it is expected that theories and models which assume that black holes are generic will differ significantly in their predictions from those that do not.
+For example, while most models and simulations at present include the effects of AGN feedback from massive galaxies, including the effects of AGN feedback from low-mass galaxies may account for the observed low baryon fraction in Milky Way-type galaxies at the present epoch \citep[see e.g.][]{peirani12}.